DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 Password protected dungeons can be seen by other players but they cannot join unless they know the password.
 This is useful if you want to clear a dungeon with specific friends.
 Just share the password in Gang chat or through Mail.

+### People are looting my stuff.
+Help!
+The loot in the dungeons is instanced for each player, meaning that the loot in the crates is randomly generated for each player.
+Therefore is impossible for someone to steal your loot.

+### What are Tech Scraps?
+Tech Scraps are resources obtained from scrapping caches and printed gear.

+They can be used to level up Printing Rank faster, to craft Ai Cores and Hash Processors and to unlock Locked Containers.

+The best way to get Tech Scrap is to mass print Trash Caches or Common Caches and then mass scrap the obtained gear.

 ### What are AI Cores?
 AI Cores are items required to AFK farm dungeons.
 Basically they allow you to farm EXP, items and a small amount of BTC.
 They can be acquired as drops or crafted from Hash Processors.

 ### What are Hash Processors?
 Hash Processors ('hash' for short) are items that are required to activate an AFK job that yields high amounts of BTC (BitCoin).
 They drop from normal and challenge dungeons.

+### What are Gang Memory Shards?
+Upon deciphering them, these items will give you a random cache, mining experience and gang experience.

+### What are Gang Invasion Transmitters?
+Gang invasion transmitters are special items that drops only from a boss of a challenge dungeon.
+They are required to be able to open a Gang Dungeon.
+Everyone who wishes to enter in the Gang Dungeon will have to have a Gang Invasion Transmitter in their inventory.

 ### What are Transmitters?
 These are special items that can be bought only with Units (premium currency) and provide global benefits to all players on the server.